Wetbikeboy2500/web_content_parser/README.md

 # Web Content Parser

-One goal: unify web content parsing between dart projects.
+One goal: Unify web content parsing between projects.

 Parsing, in the context of this project, means scraping and transforming data into an expected output.

-This package allows for raw scraping returns (Scraping system) or it can try and convert scraping systems to a hard-coded dart format (Parsing system).
+This package is separated into two parts: the scraper and the parser.

+The scraper is the basis of retrieving web pages, executing scripts or code, and returning raw data.

+The parser is the basis of converting raw data into a known format like structured Dart objects.

 The scraping system is separate from the parsing system and can be used independently.
 This scraping system allows users to write scripts in [WQL](#wql-web-query-language), a SQL-like language designed for scraping websites.
-Custom functions are implemented in WQL to make scripting easier.
+Custom functions are also implemented in WQL to make scripting easier.
+These functions that are exposed can also be used in regular Dart projects.
 There are also methods to get webpages through a headless browser for mobile and desktop.
 These interfaces are available separately in the packages directory.
 If you need a dynamic system to parse websites, this is it.

-This will not support downloading of any content.
-This simply acts as an interface and a system for standardization.
+Web Content Parser will not support downloading of any content.
+This project isn't a download manager.
+Web Content Parser's goal, from a functionality standpoint, is to be an interface and a system for standardization.

 This project is still in development but does have complete functionality.
 I am working towards refining function names and the structure of the project.
 There is also always room to explore what scripts can do and how to define new functionality for them.
 I would recommend to add this project through git with a hash specified.
 If you want to try out the web_content_headless portion, include a dependency override with the hash to remove dependency errors.
 Once things are to my standard and stable, I will switch to semantic versioning.